Division algebras and MRD codes from skew polynomials: Abstract

 \section{Abstract}

 Let $D$ be a division algebra, finite-dimensional over its center, and $R=D[t;\sigma,\delta]$ a skew polynomial ring.

-Using skew polynomials $f\in R$, we construct division algebras and a generalization of maximum rank distance codes consisting of matrices with entries in a noncommutative division algebra or field.
-These include a class of codes constructed by Sheekey (in particular, generalized Gabidulin codes), as well as Jha Johnson semifields.
+Using skew polynomials $f\in R$, we construct division algebras and maximum rank distance codes consisting of matrices with entries in a noncommutative division algebra or field.
+These include Jha Johnson semifields, and the classes of classical and twisted Gabidulin codes constructed by Sheekey.